MariahSJones/ENG_EC_601/Phase1a/README.md

 ---
+As discussed in in the quickstart overview of Botometer (https://github.com/IUNetSci/botometer-python#botometer-v4),

+> **Meanings of the elements in the response:**
+> * **user**: Twitter user object (from the user) plus the language inferred from majority of tweets
+> * **raw scores**: bot score in the [0,1] range, both using English (all features) and Universal (language-independent) features; in each case we have the overall score and the sub-scores for each bot class (see below for subclass names and definitions)
+> * **display scores**: same as raw scores, but in the [0,5] range
+> * **cap**: conditional probability that accounts with a score **equal to or greater than this** are automated; based on inferred language
+>
+> **Meanings of the bot type scores:**
+> * `fake_follower`: bots purchased to increase follower counts
+> * `self_declared`: bots from botwiki.org
+> * `astroturf`: manually labeled political bots and accounts involved in follow trains that systematically delete content
+> * `spammer`: accounts labeled as spambots from several datasets
+> * `financial`: bots that post using cashtags
+> * `other`: miscellaneous other bots obtained from manual annotation, user feedback, etc.

 ### `bot_by_id.py`

-This program takes the id number of a twitter account, and calls the botometer to determine if the account is a bot or not by analyzing the twitter activity of the account.
+This program takes the id number of a twitter account, and calls the botometer to determine if the account is a bot or not by analyzing the twitter activity of the account (for this example I used the id 18863720 that corresponds to @keaneofficial).
 This information is then put into a json format.
+The results show that it is unlikely that this account is a bot.
 ```
 $ python Phase1a/bot_by_id.py
 {